supabase/auth/CONTRIBUTING.md

 ```

 You should then see in Docker that `gotrue_postgresql` is running on `port: 5432`.

+> **Important** If you happen to already have a local running instance of Postgres running on the port `5432` because you
+> may have installed via [homebrew on OSX](https://formulae.brew.sh/formula/postgresql) then be certain to stop the process using:
+>
+> - `brew services stop postgresql`
+>
+> If you need to run the test environment on another port, you will need to modify several configuration files to use a different custom port.

 - Next compile the GoTrue binary: